 Mid-Roll ads

-Access conditions (vary by region):
+Access requirements (variable by region):

-- have an active, compliant account,
+- have an active and compliant account,

 - follow content guidelines,